 Mediating dimensions.
 Like Harry Smith transforming milk into milk.
 There’s something in the process of the capture of the surrounding mental or visible landscape that triggers perception in a cluster of associations, and this is enough to inspire people.
 It tilts the lenses of what we see, It shifts the perspective just enough to refresh the shape of things and re-boot meanings.
 It operates at various levels and can trigger skin and gut reactions.
 It’s almost haptic.
 And that informs your mind in a very sensual way.
 Sometimes with dissonant information.
 You assume something, but your body triggers a different reaction.
 This dialogue is a big part of the perception of the world, and it’s present in music because of all of its deep physical connections, dancing and riding the vibration.
 Pushing the complex body back into the equation.

-Jonathan Saldanha plays Unsound with his HHY & The Macumbas project.
+Jonathan Saldanha plays Unsound and Schiev with his HHY & The Macumbas project.

 Interview by Lucia Udvardyova